kendallroth/vue-simple-forms/README.md

 | `loading`    | Whether form is loading                                           | `setLoading()`    |
 | `submitting` | Whether form is submitting                                        | `setSubmitting()` |

+## [DEPRECATED] `FormCreateMixin`

+> **NOTE:** This has been deprecated in favour of the fully typed `createForm`.

 ## `FormGuardMixin`

 ### Usage

-The `FormLeaveGuardMixin` provides helpers to prevent leaving a form (managed by `createForm`) with unsaved data.
+The `FormGuardMixin` provides helpers to prevent leaving a form (managed by `createForm`) with unsaved data.
 These helpers can be utilized by the component to allow the user to handle the route change or cancellation based on the provided properties.
 The mixin checks the `changed` flag of a form (or forms) created by the `createForm`.

 ```js
 import { createForm, FormGuardMixin } from "@kendallroth/vue-simple-forms";